18F/civil-rights-complaints/README.md

 # DOJ Civil Rights Citizen Complaint Portal
-18F and the Civil Rights Division of the Department of Justice are enging in an 8 week *path analysis* (research) and a 9 month *explore and iterate* (build) to improve the experience of filing civil rights complaints.
+18F and the Civil Rights Division of the Department of Justice are engaging in an 8 week *path analysis* (research) and a 9 month *explore and iterate* (build) to improve the experience of filing civil rights complaints.

 ## Project Background